Zamrock: History

 The AIDS epidemic played a huge part in bringing Zamrock to an end.
 The disease began to spread in the 1980s and has continued to devastate the nation since.
 It is estimated that between 1.2 million and 1.3 million have died from AIDS in Zambia as of 2019.
 Every member of WITCH except Emanuel "Jagari" Chanda had died of AIDS by 2001.

-A resurgence of interest across the globe in recent years, including reissues in North America and the production of a documentary, has allowed some Zamrock performers, including Jagari, to tour, perform, and record new material.

 Furthermore, the rise of musical piracy had a significant impact on Zamrock artists.
 Bootleggers would copy and sell Zambian artists' music, forcing them to leave the industry and find work in other fields after losing their primary source of income.

 Despite these challenges, Zamrock has yet to completely disappear from the world of music.
 A resurgence of interest across the globe in recent years, including reissues in North America and the production of a documentary, has allowed some Zamrock performers to tour, perform, and record new material.

 Jagari from WITCH is one of these artists who has managed to make a comeback.
-In the last 5 years since his return in 2017, he has performed in several European countries such as Moscow and Paris, something he never got the chance to do in his band's prime.
+In the last 5 years since his return in 2017, he has performed in several European cities such as Moscow and Paris, something he never got the chance to do in his band's prime.
 He has also toured around the United States, and been awarded for his achievements by the Zambian National Arts Council.

-About the Music
+About the music

 Because the peak of Zamrock music occurred during a period of social unrest, much of the music released at the time reflected the difficulties that people were facing.
 Sometimes referred to as an aggressive genre, it addressed contentious issues such as racism in Southern Africa all while still maintaining an exuberant feel.